 - X-ray, CT and MRI scans to determine extent, complications and guide surgery

-Inferior turbinates can be chronically hypertrophied from inflammation, allergic rhinitis or are structurally predisposed.
+Inferior turbinates can be chronically hypertrophied from inflammation, allergic rhinitis or structural.
 The nose bone in the centre can be crooked from birth, a normal growth variation, or due to trauma.

-Examination under good headlight with nasal speculum.
-Flexible nasoendoscopy for more detailed and posterior nose examination.
+Examination under good headlight with speculum.
+Flexible nasoendoscopy required for more detailed and posterior nose examination.

 - Allergy avoidance and medications, nasal steroid sprays and decongestants

-- Radiofrequency or coblation reduction of inferior turbinates
+- Radiofrequency or coblation reduction or partial turbinoplasty of inferior turbinates

 Tumors can be non-cancerous like polyps, inverted papilloma, angiofibroma.
 Some tumors are cancerous, located in the nose, sinuses or further back in the nasopharynx.
-The first presentation of angiofibromas are usually nose bleeds in teenage males.
+Even young children can have tumors like aggressive rhabdomyosarcomas, and the first presentation of angiofibromas are usually nose bleeds in teenage males.

 Even non-cancerous tumors can erode important surrounding structures, and affect the eye, teeth and cause bleeding or block breathing.
 Cancerous tumors benefit from early detection and treatment.
-Nasopharyngeal carcinoma is the 6th most common cancer in Singapore, and common in South China and South East Asia.
-It usually presents with blocked ears, blood stain of the mucus and neck lymph nodes enlargement.
+Nasopharyngeal carcinoma is the 6th most common cancer in Singapore, but less common in children compared to our adults.

-- Radiology CT scan and MRI examinations to determine extent and spread of tumor
+- Radiology examinations to determine extent and spread of tumor.

-Treatment offered: Depending on the histology, local excision via endoscopic method or open excision may be needed.
+Depending on the histology, local excision via endoscopic method or open excision may be needed.
 Nowadays, Image Guided Systems (IGS) for endoscopic surgery offers increased safety and completeness of tumor clearance.
-For cancerous tumors, chemotherapy and radiotherapy referrals may be additionally needed.
+For cancerous tumors, chemotherapy and radiotherapy referrals may be needed.